 Even though your infant won’t be moving on her own for a while, a waterproof rain suit is still useful to have – especially if you are forced to evacuate through wet conditions.

-One of the most haunting moments in the movie The Pianist is of the deportation scene.
-A mother is crying because she accidentally smothered her baby while trying to keep it quiet to avoid detection.
-The baby died and they were found by Nazis anyway.
+One of the most haunting moments in the movie The Pianist is the deportation scene.
+A mother is crying because she accidentally smothered her baby while keeping it quiet to avoid detection.
+The baby died, and they were found by Nazis anyway.

 I hope that it never gets so bad that people would target families with babies instead of helping them.
 However, you’ve got to be prepared for the worst.

-Make sure you are able to keep your infant quiet if necessary.
+Make sure you can keep your infant quiet if necessary.
 Pack several pacifiers in with your emergency supplies.
-When hunkering down, stay in the innermost room of the home or basement so sounds are muffled.
+When hunkering down, stay in the innermost room of the home or basement, so sounds are muffled.

 Face Masks for Infants

 It took several large disasters for people to realize the importance of face masks for disaster prepping.
 During 9/11, for example, many people were exposed to toxic dust from the rubble of the Twin Towers.
 People are still dying today because of diseases they contracted.